otaviolsantana/solvate/README.md

 **INSTALLATION**

-	To configure the suite, adjust “solvate.profile” and execute “solvate.config” script.
+	The suite is distributed pre-compiled for Linux systems, being only necessary to configure it.
+For this, adjust and load the “solvate.profile” file and run the “solvate.config” script.

 **CONTENTS**

 	- solvate           : Main program